YinHK-gameDev/unity-learn/lighting/Lighting probes/README.md

 This means that by default, all GameObjects will use light probes and will **blend between the nearest probes** as it changes position in your scene.

-You can change this setting to either “off” or “use proxy volume”.
+You can change this setting to either **"off"** or **"use proxy volume"**.
 Switching the light probes setting to off will disable the light probe’s effect on this GameObject.

 **Light Probe Proxy Volumes** are a special setting which you can use for situations where a large moving object might be too big to be sensibly lit by the results of a single tetrahedron from the light probe group